The Trane AC unit is one example of energy saving air conditioners that far exceed US government requirements for energy efficiency.

 Sometimes bigger is better

-Because the Trane ac unit XL19i and many of the other high SEER rated units above are so energy efficient, you may well qualify for energy-saving grants from your state/provincial or federal government.
+Because the Trane AC unit XL20vi and many of the other high SEER rated units above are so energy efficient, you may well qualify for energy-saving grants from your state/provincial or federal government and from your local utility.

 Many US states and Canadian provinces also offer tax credits or other financial incentives for the purchase of a Trane AC unit or other high-efficiency air conditioner.
 Consult your state or provincial government’s website for details.